 Stalls can be attached to an interior column, or you can have a free-standing stall, which works in a clear span design.
-Free-standing stalls attach to each other instead of a column to make it stable.
+Free-standing stalls attach to each other instead of a column for stability.

 A concrete floor and drain, covered with rubber mats, provides a good surface and footing for the wash stall.

-6. Dedicate some space for a tack room.
-This is a great way to have immediate access to your bridles, saddles, blankets, brushes and other necessary equipment.
+Your horse stall layout should also have space for a track room.
+A tack room is essential for immediate access to your bridles, saddles, blankets, brushes and other necessary equipment.

 However, you may want to install a door and close it off.
 You don’t want your valuable equipment to be exposed to too much dust.

-7. Understand the importance of adequate airflow.
-Yes, it is critical to maintain adequate airflow to maintain the health of your horses.
+Adequate airflow is critical for the health of your horses.
 Install a ventilation system in your roof to keep the quality of air high and your animals happy.

-Some horse owners will install an overhead fan to cool their animals.
+Some horse owners will install overhead horse stall fans to cool their animals.
 This is not like a ceiling fan in your house; instead, it is mounted at the top of your stall and blows down into it.

-This fan can either be programed to react to temperature and humidity automatically, or you can manage it manually.
+Fans for horse stalls can either be programmed to react to temperature and humidity automatically, or you can manage it manually.